-Brownfield sites that are more than 0.25 ha and suitable for housing led development that are allocated in the Local Plan or have planning consent are included in the 2021 Register, see below.
+Brownfield sites that are more than 0.25 ha and suitable for housing led development that are allocated in the Local Plan or have planning consent are included in the 2022 Register, see table below.

 The District Council asked local communities, town and parish councils, landowners, residents, developers and organisations to put forward an expression of interest where they know of sites in the Derbyshire Dales that could be included in the Brownfield Land Register.
 The sites suggested were assessed against the policies in the Derbyshire Dales Local Plan 2017 and any national policy and guidance.
 Any site or building must also meet the following Brownfield Land Regulation (4) criteria;

 Brownfield Land 2018 Frequently Asked Questions

 If you have any sites that you consider would meet the criteria and would like to put forward for the 2023 register, please use one of the Expressions of Interest forms below and email or contact

 Sites within the Peak District National Park

 The Peak District National Park Authority is responsible for the Brownfield Land Register for sites that are in the Derbyshire Dales District but are within the Peak District National Park.

 Please visit the Peak District National Park website for more information.